apache/cassandra-java-driver/CONTRIBUTING.md

 * 574dd08 - Add metadata parsing logic (2 days ago)
 ```

-(Note that the message refers to the other commit's subject line, not the SHA-1.)
+(Note that the message refers to the other commit's subject line, not the SHA-1.
+This way it's still
+relevant if there are intermediary rebases.)

+If you *really* need a newer commit from the base branch, or if the history is getting too
+complicated, it can be OK to force-push occasionally, provided that **all current reviewers agree**.

+Don't push a merge commit to a pull request under any circumstance.